Plumpton Parish Council

 Now the work is complete, it has highlighted other parts of the facility that are looking a bit tired.
 Plumpton Parish Council will be costing further work to maintain this valued facility within a long-term preventative maintenance programme.
 We’ll provide further details in due course, later this year.

-Agenda for Parish Council meeting on 12 February
+Agenda for Parish Council Meeting on 10 September

-Agenda for Finance Committee meeting on 12 February
+Agenda for Finance Committee Meeting on 10 September

-Minutes from King George V Playing Field and Pavilion Committee meeting on 3 January
+Agenda for King George V Playing Field and Pavilion Committee meeting on 7 August